nforshifu234dev/NFSFU-ECOMM/ReadMe.md

 <ul>

 <li>
-Login into your Super Admin account
+Login into your Super Admin or Admin account
 </li>

 <li>